nautobot/nautobot-app-chatops/docs/admin/install/slack_setup.md

 WantedBy=multi-user.target
 ```

 This can be done multiple times to create more workers.
-Up to 10 workers can be created.
+Up to 10 total workers can be created across all instances.
+Additional workers are useful to increase the amount of messages that can be processed from Slack.
+Additional workers are also useful for allowing ChatOps functionality during Server maintenance.

 ### Configure systemd